 Finalists will be selected on the basis of their video recording.
 No-one will be expected to come to York at this stage.

-The selection panel will comprise the Artistic Advisers of the York Early Music Festival: John Bryan, Steven Devine, Lindsay Kemp and Peter Seymour; and the Director of the National Centre for Early Music, Delma Tomlin.
+The selection panel will comprise the Artistic Advisers of the York Early Music Festival: John Bryan, Helen Charlston, Lindsay Kemp and Peter Seymour; and the Director of the National Centre for Early Music, Delma Tomlin.

 Ensembles who are not selected will receive a short paragraph of feedback written by a member of the selection panel, if requested on the application form.

-Finalists are expected to be in York from 13 to 16 July 2022.
+Finalists are expected to be in York from 10 to 13 July 2024.

-Limited rehearsal space at the NCEM will be available from Wednesday 13 July and rehearsal times will be allocated equally to each ensemble.
+Rehearsal space at the University of York, and limited rehearsal space at the NCEM, will be available from Wednesday 10 July.
+Rehearsal times will be allocated equally to each ensemble.
 Finalists will perform twice as part of York Early Music Festival - one informal recital and the competition recital.
 All performances will be open to the public and will take place at the National Centre for Early Music.

-There will be a reception at 6pm on Wednesday 13 July to welcome everyone to York and to enable them to meet each other and the competition team.
+There will be a reception at 6pm on Wednesday 10 July to welcome finalists to York and to enable them to meet each other and the competition team.

-Finalists will present one informal recital lasting 20 – 25 minutes (this is playing time and does not include tuning or preparation) in front of a public audience with no judges present
+Finalists will present one informal recital lasting 20 – 25 minutes (this is playing time and does not include tuning or preparation) in front of a public audience.

-The aim of these informal recitals is to give finalists the opportunity to adapt to the performance space and get to know the audience in advance of the competition
+The informal recitals will not form part of the judging process and no judges will be present.
+The aim is to give finalists the opportunity to adapt to the performance space and get to know the audience in advance of the competition.

-The recitals will be introduced to the audience by performer and musicologist John Bryan, who will invite each ensemble to join him in a brief conversation immediately following their performance, to explore aspects of their approach to their chosen repertory, with the aim of helping them to interact with their audience in York.
+The recitals will be introduced to the audience by director and keyboard player Steven Devine, who will invite each ensemble to join him in a brief conversation immediately following their performance, to explore aspects of their approach to their chosen repertory, with the aim of helping them to interact with their audience in York.